RoboMaster-Club/Electrical-System/README.md

 # Electrical System
-Welcome to Purdue Robomaster Club's Electrical System Repository.
+Welcome to Purdue Robomaster Club's Electrical System Repository Created by Chengming Zhang.
 This repository contain everything from PCB design, Design Notebook (In sub-folder's ReadMe.md), and softwares.

 If you are not familier with Robomaster, or Purdue's Robomaster Team, please refer to [Our Website](https://www.PurdueRM.com "Purdue Robomaster").
 The image bellow is our latest **Electrical System Diagram** which lays out all the connection between our subsystems.